Chichester Harbour Notice to Mariners No 2 of 2020

 15. Improper Use of Distress Signals

-In the interests of safety the attention of all yachtsmen and other harbour users is drawn to Chichester Harbour Conservancy Byelaw No.23.
-Persons wishing to organise firework displays etc. within the Harbour are advised to seek permission from the Harbour Master.
+In the interests of safety the attention of all yachtsmen and other harbour users is drawn to Chichester Harbour Conservancy Byelaw No. 23.
+Persons wishing to organise firework displays etc. within the Harbour are advised to consult the Harbour Master.

 16. Vessel Landed Waste Reception and Pollution